-Schools and Childcare facilities required to test for lead*
+Schools and childcare facilities are required to test for lead*

 Indiana does not have a more protective action level for lead in drinking water than the federal action level of 15 ppb.

-Action level at or below 5ppb in schools and daycare centers*^
+Action level is at or below 5 ppb for schools and childcare facilities*^

-Indiana does not have a more protective action level for lead in schools than the federal action level of 15 ppb.
+Indiana does not have a more protective action level for lead in schools and childcare facilities than the federal action level of 15 ppb.

 Indiana does not prohibit partial lead service line reporting or replacement.